Tinram/MySQL/README.md

 prompts for host, username, and password (not echoed) of the mysql server.

 #### Usage on Windows

 On Windows, via a PuTTY connection, the script output may exceed PuTTY's scrollback limit.
-I chose an interactive connection input for my usage on Linux-to-Linux (avoiding switches); however, this does mean stdout redirection is blocked.
+I chose an interactive connection input for my usage on Linux-to-Linux (avoiding switches).
+However, this does mean stdout redirection is blocked.

-Short of rewriting the command-line parsing, a PuTTY workaround is:
+Short of rewriting the command-line parsing, a workaround is:

     ./mysql_vars.sh | tee myvars.txt

-## schema_splitter.php
+## *schema_splitter.php*

 ### Purpose

-PHP 7 CLI script to split a large MySQL schema file dump by table definitions into separate files.
+PHP 7 CLI script to split a large MySQL schema file dump by table definitions into separate .sql files.

 ### Usage

     php -f schema_splitter.php <filename>

+or if made executable:

+    ./schema_splitter.php <filename>

 ## License